Tezsure/Bundle-react/README.md

 		self.data.myParameter1 += params

 contract = MyContract(12, 13)
 ```

-**Note:**  *You don't need to explicitly add the initial storage somewhere just initialize the contract class like a normal python class.*
+**Note:**  *You don't need to explicitly add the initial storage somewhere just initialize the contract class like a normal python class.
+We have provided you with a demo.py SmartPy contract.*